Judgment of 27 April 2016 -

 BVerwG 1 C 24.15ECLI:DE:BVerwG:2016:270416U1C24.15.0

-When citing this decision it is recommended to indicate the court, the date of the decision, the case number and the paragraph: BVerwG, Judgment of 27 April 2016 - BVerwG 1 C 24.15– para.
+When citing this ruling it is recommended to indicate the court, the date of the ruling, the case number and the paragraph: BVerwG, Judgment of 27 April 2016 - BVerwG 1 C 24.15 - para.
 16.

 Claim for compliance with Dublin responsibility provisions in the absence of willingness to take charge or take back on the part of a Member State that does not have responsibility

 If a Member State is responsible for carrying out an asylum procedure under the relevant terms of the Dublin Regulations, an applicant may in any event invoke that Member State’s responsibility in court proceedings against a rejection of his or her application for asylum as inadmissible under section 27a Asylum Act if it has not been positively established that another Member State (which does not have responsibility) is willing to take charge of the applicant or take him or her back.

 Asylum Act, sections 27a, 34a, 71a, 77(1) Dublin III Regulation, article 3, 27(3), article 29, 49(2) Charter of Fundamental Rights, article 4 Implementing Regulation (EC) No. 1560/2003, article 9(2) Code of Administrative Court Procedure, section 80(5) and (7)

 Asylum application; assessment of evidence.; complaint for lack of investigation; deportation order; inadmissibility; legal appeal; need for legal protection; responsibility; suspensive effect; taking back; transfer; transfer of responsibility; transfer time limit; willingness to take charge;

 1 The Complainant, an Iranian national, appeals the rejection of his asylum application as inadmissible together with the ordering of his deportation to Hungary.